gitter-badger/josm-scripts/README.md

 * Circle is created around the building.
 * Nodes are tagged as `building : yes`.
 * Next mode is *Draw nodes (A)*

-# Easy autoresidential
-This script can be run as follows:

-1. Download the script.
-2. Select Scripting -> Run.
-3. Search for downloaded script.
-4. Run it.

-Note: The script needs to be run every time JOSM is restarted.

-This script creates new actions that is intended to be mapped to shortcuts as
-follows:

-1. Edit -> Preferences.
-2. Changing keyboard shortcuts manually.
-3. Search: easy.
-4. Add shortcuts to actions.

-Note: Recommendation is to use shortcuts accessible by no-mouse hand.
-Note: Shortcuts assignment persist the restart of JOSM.

-## Easy Autoresidential
-* The user needs to be in *Select, move, scale and rotate objects (S)* mode.
-* Select buildings of residential area.
-* Run shortcut.

-It has the following effect:
-* Residential area around buildings is created.
-* Next mode is *Select, move, scale and rotate objects (S)*.